 What Are Some Considerations for Raising a Child of a Different Race?

 A common myth that adoptive parents will hear as they embark on the adoption journey, is that their love will be enough for their child.
-This “color-blind” mentality, while good-intentioned, can be harmful for the ethnically-different child in your life.
+This “color-blind” mentality, while good-intentioned, can be harmful for the transracially adopted child in your life.
 Your adopted child needs to feel loved for all that they are, including their skin tone.
-This is an innate piece of your child’s identity, and ignoring it will only cause challenges in the future.
-As an adoptive parent, you must embrace your child’s differences.
+This is an innate piece of your child’s identity, and you ignoring it will only cause challenges in the future.
+As an adoptive parent, you must embrace and celebrate your child’s differences.
 It would be wise to discuss the idea of adopting transracially with your extended family members.
 Knowing that grandma and grandpa are onboard with this type of adoption will help your child in the long run of life.

 As the aforementioned tip suggests, it is important for your child to be surrounded by loving family as well as positive role models who share the same race as your child.
-If you live in a predominately “white” town, where it may be rare to find Hispanic, black, or Asian neighbors, consider moving to a more diverse area.
+If you live in a predominately Caucasian town, where it may be rare to find Hispanic, Black, or Asian neighbors, consider moving to a more diverse area.
 Just as you would consider moving for a “good school” or better paying job, it is important for your child to have a real sense of belonging.
-If you live in a town with a “good school system,” but your child is one of two black kids in the whole school – is it really all that “good” for your child?
+If you live in a town with a “good school system,” but your child is one of two Black kids in the whole school – is it really all that “good” for your child?

-Another important step in raising your child is to make sure she feels connected to her ethnic roots.
+Another important step in raising your child is to make sure she feels connected to her racial and ethnic roots.
 This means you must actively educate yourself on her cultural background and celebrate this facet of her identity.
 Some simple ways to embrace the culture of your child include: